Sailing superstitions

 Why?
 Well, there are many theories that delve into the origin of this superstition.
 It is most likely a combination of these reasons that many sailors still believe that green has no place on a ship.

-- It was generally believed that because green was a land colour, a green ship would naturally want to return to land.
-So it was feared that ships would run aground for this reason.
+• It was generally believed that a green ship would naturally want to return to land because green was a land colour.
+So, it was feared that ships would run aground for this reason.

 A coin under the mast

 This superstition is thousands of years old and can be found as far back as Roman times.
-Today, it is still common practice to put a coin (now often a silver dollar) under the mast.
+Today, putting a coin (now often a silver dollar) under the mast is still common practice.

 Why?
-Well, it finds its origin in Greek mythology where Charon the ferryman needed to be paid to get your soul across the River Styx on which shores one could find the final resting place of menkind.
-In order to pay Charon, a coin was placed in the mouth of the deceased which he could use as payment.
+Well, it originates in Greek mythology where Charon the ferryman needed to be paid to get your soul across the River Styx on which shores one could find the final resting place of mankind.
+To pay Charon, a coin was placed in the mouth of the deceased, which he could use as payment.

-This myth was further taken up by Roman sailors with a similar required outcome.
-If the ship sunk, sailors would still have access to coin to use in the afterlife.
+Roman sailors further took up this myth with a similar required outcome.
+If the ship sunk, sailors would still have access to coins to use in the afterlife.

-Saying good luck to a sailor when he sets of towards foreign shores is not generally done.
-There are several schools of thought about the origin of this superstition and the fact that it is a popular belief today suggests it could be a combination of the following…
+Saying good luck to a sailor when he sets off towards foreign shores is not generally done.
+There are several schools of thought about the origin of this superstition, and the fact that it is a popular belief today suggests it could be a combination of the following…

-- Wishing someone good luck may also suggest that the person is not capable enough to make it without some external influence.
+• Wishing someone good luck may also suggest that the person cannot make it without some external influence.
 Based on the competency of the crew and captain, their skill was the driver to success and not luck.

 Bon Voyage & Buona Fortuna

-Many sailors believe that the ship\’s bell is the most hallowed part of a ship.
-It represents the ship\’s soul.
-There are many stories about the ship\’s bell ringing after the ship sunk whilst resting on the sea bed.
+Many sailors believe that the ship’s bell is the most hallowed part of a ship.
+It represents the ship’s soul.
+There are many stories about the ship’s bell ringing after sinking while resting on the sea bed.
 The bell is often the most prized possession of a recovered ship.

 Perhaps it is for these reasons that ringing any other bells is considered bad luck…